 How to Plan a More Meaningful Wedding

 It’s easy to get lost in planning the practical details of your wedding day, like what the decor will look like and what the seating arrangement will be like.
 Today I encourage you to give yourself a break from those tasks and zoom out a bit.
 Take time to brainstorm about how you can plan for a very meaningful wedding.
 Specifically, how can you create memorable moments at your wedding?
-Meaningful moments usually begin from a place of expressing gratitude.

 1. Write a letter to your parents